Genez-io/genezio-landing-page/content/posts/effortless_scaling.md

 ### The Serverless Puzzle Piece

-One of the main aspects of Genezio that unlocks successful scaling is the fact that it is a fully [serverless solution](https://genezio.com/blog/what-serverless-is/#genezio--serverless).
+One of the main aspects of Genezio that unlocks successful scaling is the fact that it is a fully {{< external-link link="https://genezio.com/blog/what-serverless-is/#genezio--serverless" >}}serverless solution{{< /external-link >}}.
 Serverless is a simple concept – you spin up servers only to fit the need instead of investing heavily in static resourcing.
 For the end developer, this means scaling resources to meet scaling demand, driving costs down through server automation, which brings major savings in resource and opportunity cost.

 Genezio not only provides a serverless framework, it does so with zero cold start penalty – in effect, you get to reap the rewards of a serverless approach without incurring the typical penalties of the approach at scale.